HJFMilMed/scoopgpt/README.md

 # Deploy to Azure

-You can provision Azure resources for the solution accelerator using either the Azure Developer CLI or the Deploy to Azure button below.
+You can provision Azure resources for the solution accelerator using either the Azure Developer CLI or the Deploy to Azure buttons below.
 Regardless of the method you chose you will still need set up an [identity provider and specify an admin user](/docs/5-add-identity.md)

 ## Deployment Options